 Turmeric Ginger Tea Benefits

 The benefits of turmeric and ginger are numerous.
 Ginger and turmeric work together synergistically to do more together than they could on their own, so the combination of the two is key.
-Daily consumption of turmeric ginger tea may reduce inflammation.
+Some studies suggest that consumption of turmeric ginger tea may reduce inflammation.
 Both are thought to be helpful for the respiratory system.
 Drinking turmeric tea with ginger is also thought to be calming.

-Ginger tea with turmeric is thought to relieve joint pain because it is anti-inflammatory, reduce blood pressure, improve overall heart health and build the immune system.
-Ginger is thought to help with an upset stomach and is often used by pregnant women or for travel.
+Other studies indicate that ginger tea with turmeric curcumin could relieve joint pain from arthritis or other conditions because of its anti-inflammatory properties, reduce blood pressure, improve overall heart health, and build the immune system.
+Ginger is thought to help with an upset stomach.

 More Refreshing Drink Recipes